Confidentiality and Privacy

 Survivor Advocacy Services (SAS) is UTC's limited-confidential on campus resource.
 Limited-confidential means that SAS will only disclose non-personally identifiable information to the Title IX Coordinator and the Clery Compliance Officer, except in limited circumstances (i.e., with your consent, if the incident reported involves someone under the age of 18, if you are a threat to yourself or others).

-The Counseling and Personal Development Center and Student Health Services are completely confidential resources.
+The Counseling Center and Student Health Services are completely confidential resources.
 That means that they will not disclose information to the University, except in limited circumstances (i.e., with your consent, if the incident reported involves someone under the age of 18, if you are a threat to yourself or others).

 Other Privacy Concerns